lexffe/discorder/README.md

 Discord server: https://discord.gg/0vYlUK2XBKlmxGrX

-Join for updates, and to suggest stuff or complain stuff, or just talk about stuff
+Join for updates, to suggest stuff, complain about stuff, or just talk about stuff

 ## Dev branch